 Further, when we review a patient’s videotapes of multiple previous surgeries, we rarely see disease in new areas.
 For example, if bladder disease is present at Surgery A, it may persist through subsequent operations if it was not completely removed.
 On the other hand, if bladder disease is not present at Surgery A, it does not just suddenly appear at surgeries B, C, D, etc. According to Sampson’s Theory, it would be reasonable to expect to see new disease in new areas all the time, growing like daisies in a field.
 Yet, in our surgical experiences in over 8,000 procedures across more than 5,000 patients, this simply does not happen.

 Additional theories of origin exist apart from Dr. Sampson’s, each singularly failing to account for all forms of endometriosis in all those affected.
+See also David Redwine, MD’s excellent article on this topic: Is endometriosis an autotransplant?
 Researchers do agree that endometriosis is polygenic and multifactorial, though the exact pathogenic mechanism(s) are still unclear.
 However, without question: there are many factors contributing to disease pathophysiology and pathogenesis outside of Sampson’s ‘backflow’ notion, and although his work in endometriosis was important, it should not be the guiding concept by which today’s treatments are rendered.